 Taking its name from St Anne’s Cathedral, this historic trading quarter is packed full of fascinating architecture, cobblestoned streets, buzzing beer gardens and trendy warehouse restaurants.
 It contrasts the old with the new, with St Anne’s Square, home to the Metropolitan Arts Centre (MAC) and a piazza of welcoming eateries, alongside the oldest streets in Belfast.
 Full of colourful street art, this area is a buzz with music, entertainment and fun at night.

 Steeped in memories of a bygone era when Belfast was a world centre of maritime trade, shipbuilding and commerce, the Titanic Quarter is now a fun and energetic urban waterfront development.
-Visit or take a tour of the many historic and state-of-the-art Titanic and maritime visitor attractions, be wowed by science at the W5 Interactive Discovery Centre or catch a show, concert or Belfast Giants ice hockey game at the SSE Arena.
+Visit or take a tour of the many historic and state-of-the-art Titanic and maritime visitor attractions, or follow the Glass of Thrones trail featuring six stained glass windows portraying famous scenes from Game of Thrones, which was filmed in studios in the area.

 The Linen Quarter is the area south of Belfast City Hall, which was once the home of the White Linen Hall.
 Belfast, once nicknamed “Linenopolis”, was the world leader in the production of linen in the 19th century.
 Today you can enjoy the architecture of the old linen mills which house a mix of offices, chic bars and award-winning restaurants.
 This is a great part of the town to enjoy dinner and drinks before an entertaining show at the Grand Opera House.